 People who eat more omega-3s and have a healthy omega-3 to omega-6 ratio have been found to have lower risks of developing certain chronic diseases.
 Here are potential health benefits of omega-3 fatty acids:

 - Omega-3s may protect you from cardiovascular disease and heart failure

 The bottom line is that pecans are a good source of ALA, a plant-based omega-3 fatty acid.
 It is important to bump up your intake of omega-3s by eating foods such as pecans since they must be obtained through the diet.
 Remember that pecans only contain one type of fatty acid (ALA); including other sources of omega-3s in your diet, such as fish, will help you achieve a balanced diet.
-Overall, eating pecans several times a week can boost your intake of omega-3s to help curb potential health problems down the road.
+Overall, eating pecans a handful a day can boost your intake of omega-3s to help curb potential health problems down the road.